susanphone/Computational_Biology/Suffix_Tree.md

 # Suffix Trees
 * "trie" -> retreival
 * Key-values
-* You have a set of key that are strings and you want to store these
+* You have a set of keys that are strings and you want to store these
-* This can see if the string is stored or not
+* Suffix Trees can see if the string is stored or not
-* Each edge of the tree reps one letter
+* Each edge of the tree represents one letter
 * Tries are quick to search for strings
 * End of string could still be part of the middle of another string
-* make an array the length of the alphBET, that reps that array of children
+* make an array the length of the alphabet, that represents that array of children

 * we are only using the suffixes, the ends of the strings